+Image Function The source of air entering the cab can be set to either outside air or recirculation air using the button inside the fan speed control dial.
+Recirculated air is automatically selected in defrost modes.
+S The fan speed is adjusted by rotating the dial clockwise to increase speed or counterclockwise to decrease speed.
+AUTO Automatic air conditioner function The button inside the temperature control dial engages the A/C compressor.
+When

 Image Function

-The source of air entering the cab can be set to either outside air or recirculation air using the button inside the fan speed control dial.
-Recirculated air is automatically selected in defrost modes.

-The fan speed is adjusted by rotating the dial clockwise to increase speed or counterclockwise to decrease speed.
-Setting the fan dial to "O" turns the HVAC system off.

-The button inside the temperature control dial engages the A/C compressor.
-When activated the indicator on the button will illuminate.
+activated the indicator on the button will illuminate.
 During AUTO mode, the A/C button indicator will remain illuminated at all times even though the compressor may be cycling.

+MAX Max defrost function

+\$} ₩ Power to the sleeper HVAC unit can be toggled using the button inside the air distribution dial.
+When activated, the indicator on the button illuminates.
+The sleeper HVAC unit will function to the settings of the sleeper control.

-₩\$ Floor Vents
+₽ 6 \$ Floor Vents

 Defrost Vents (and Fresh air intake)

+Image Function

 Panel and Floor Vents

-Image Function

-⇒ 3 Panel Vents
+Panel Vents

 Floor and Defrost Vents (and Fresh air intake)